 Oahu is known for which was made famous by "The Duke."
 Hawaii, and perhaps Waikiki Beach itself, was the birthplace of surfing and The Duke was responsible for making the sport famous worldwide.
 You'll find his statue and restaurant on the busy beach which is lined with towering resorts.

-is for those seeking a big city atmosphere with day trips to historical sites and natural wonders.
+Oahu is for those seeking a big city atmosphere with day trips to historical sites and natural wonders.
 And Oahu could not be any more different than our next island.

 The wettest and lushest Hawaiian Island where you'll find unforgettable natural wonders.

-sits right next to Oahu on the map, but they couldn't be any farther apart.
+Kauai sits right next to Oahu on the map, but they couldn't be any farther apart.
 The Garden Isle's local government has outlawed the construction of any building taller than a palm tree, so a three-story building is rare on Kauai.
 It's a sleepy island where restaurants and bars close early while the locals get up to the sound of feral roosters in the morning.

-The Garden Isle is also known as the Chicken Island.
+The Garden Isle is also known as Chicken Island.
 Hurricane Iniki slammed into Kauai back in September of 1992.
-It destroyed the Elvis’s Coco Palms Resort and let free many of the caged chickens on the island.
+It destroyed the Elvis’s Coco Palms Resort and set free many of the caged chickens on the island.
 The farm bird has thrived.
 Now the island is littered with wild chickens that may surround you when you eat outside.
 You'll also hear the roosters when the sun comes up.

 Kauai is easy.
 It's for those who love nature, seek seclusion and like to go to bed tired every night.
-There are a myriad of outdoor adventures awaiting you on the Garden Isle that'll test your mettle and have you to bed early.
+There is a myriad of outdoor adventures awaiting you on the Garden Isle that'll test your mettle and have you to bed early.
 After a good night's sleep, you'll welcome the sound of the roosters in the morning.

 Mount Waialeale, the island's central dormant volcano, is the rainiest place on earth.
 The rain carves its way to the ocean to forge the state's only navigable rivers making Kauai the only island where you can freshwater kayak.
 You can also join a tour to the top of the island where you'll be outfitted with an inner tube to float back down to the coast inside decades-old stone irrigation canals.